pvieito/PwnedKit/README.md

 ## Requirements

 `PwnedKit` requires Swift 4.0 or later and has been tested both on macOS and Linux.

+## Usage

+`PwnedTool` is Command Line tool that will show you how many occurrences of each input password are found in the HIBP database:

+    $ swift run PwnedTool -i passw0rd Secure5
+    [*] passw0rd
+    [ ] Occurrences: 200297
+    [*] Secure5
+    [ ] Occurrences: 2

 ## Important

 This library never sends the password over the network nor does it store the passwords processed.
-You can read about how it works [here](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity)
+You can read about how it works [here](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity).

 ## Authors